chinamike65/hugo-tuolesi/content/book3/book3en.md

 (2) It is difficult to protect the seeds of a precious human life

-After making good vows, one has to practice the ten good precepts, and then it is possible to obtain a precious human life.
+After making good vows, one has to practice the ten virtues, and then it is possible to obtain a precious human life.

-Even after cultivating the Ten Virtuous Precepts, one can accumulate the blessings of obtaining a human body of leisure and perfection, but because there are many factors that consume the blessings, it is not always possible to obtain a human body of leisure and perfection in the end.
+Even after cultivating the Ten Virtues, one can accumulate the blessings of obtaining a human body of leisure and perfection, but because there are many factors that consume the blessings, it is not always possible to obtain a precioushuman body filled with freedoms and endowments.

 For example, if you lose your temper and get angry before you die, or you hold wrong views such as not believing in cause and effect, etc., you will destroy the good deeds of many past kalpas, and the seeds of the precious human body will not be able to ripen.